AtmaMani/atmamani.github.io/pages/projects/ml/pyspark/getting-started-pyspark.md

-# Getting started with PySpark
+Title: Getting started with PySpark

 PySpark library gives you a Python API to read and work with your RDDs in HDFS through Apache spark.
 This tutorial explains the caveats in installing and getting started with PySpark.

 ## Installing PySpark, Scala, Java, Spark